-If you’re planning on being at home for your video interview, make sure you’ll be free from any possible interruptions.
+If you're planning on being at home for your video interview, ensure you'll be free from any possible interruptions.
 Finding a quiet, well-lit location and telling anyone in your space that you have a video call will ensure limited distractions.

 If possible, sit at a table as this will look most professional and avoid any settings that are too dark or too bright — a plain, neutral background is ideal!

 As you won’t be going into the office, you may be wondering what to wear for your video interview.
 Even though you’re not meeting the interviewer face-to-face, you should still dress professionally.